yukun-zou/KTH_IK2206_NetPipe/README.md

 You can think of NetPipe as an application that sets up a secure tunnel between two computers, so that you can exchange data between them in a safe way.
 In this way NetPipe can serve as a general-purpose VPN (Virtual Private Network) application that allows you to connect computers across the network in a secure way.
 For example, in the terminal, system input and output are by default associated to the keyboard and screen, respectively.
 So if you run NetPipe from the command line in a terminal, you can use it to send data between two terminal windows on different hosts.
 If you redirect system input and output to files, NetPipe can be used as a simple file transfer program.
 See the assignment introduction slides for examples of NetPipe usage.

 # Files for Project Assignment "NetPipe"
+I have created a file to store every function and action of client and server.
+The following are the core files of the project.
 - `README.md` This file.
 It is in in Markdown format.
 You can view it as a text file, or use a Markdown preview tool (there are plenty).
 - `NetPipeClient.java` is a working client for the NetPipe application.
 - `NetPipeServer.java` is a working server for the NetPipe application.